smeredith/smeredith.github.io/_drafts/replace-onenote-with-github.md

 - Keep them under version control using git.
 - View and edit them with whatever programs works the best for the file at hand.

+The rest of this document describes how you might mimic some of the features of OneNote in other ways.

 ## Notebooks, Sections, and Pages

 I think of a single git repo as the equivalent of a OneNote notebook.